|

 The same is true not only for “Expectance”.
 All his paintings are paradoxical

 and… convincing.
-It seems that there hasn’t yet been an artist, who could
+It seems that there hasn’t yet been an artist, who co

 deliver the horrors of war, the tragedy of a whole nation by painting